RAISEDAL/bugsplainer-icse23/INSTALL.md

 > Disclaimer: All information of this file is also present is README.md.
-> We recommend to follow along solely the README.md file.
+> We recommend to solely follow the README.md file.

 In order to replicate our test scores, a [CUDA](https://developer.nvidia.com/cuda-downloads) supported GPU with at least 16 GB memory is needed.